Tanushka-Sonde/Mechatronics-Project/README.md

 # Self-Cleaning Solar Panel Robot

 ## Project Overview
-This project aims to develop an robotic system for cleaning solar panels to maintain high efficiency in energy production.
+In this project, we have developed a rover designed for cleaning solar panels to minimize human intervention.
+The rover incorporates advanced mechanisms and components to ensure efficient cleaning, reducing maintenance costs and improving the overall efficiency of solar panels.

 ## Problem Statement
 Solar panels convert sunlight into electricity using photovoltaic cells and are a key renewable energy source.
 However, dust accumulation on solar panels reduces their efficiency by up to 30%.
 Figure below demonstrates the relation between efficiency and the density of dust on the solar panel.